 Just because someone has come out to you doesn’t mean that they will want to or will be able to answer all of the questions you may have.
 Reading about LGB&T people, their histories and cultures and attending LGB&T events are effective ways to learn more about LGB&T people and great ways to show your support.

 Don’t 'out' a person to other people

 If someone has come out to you they may not want anyone else to know, they may want to tell others in their own time – or not at all.
 Unless they ask you too, it is not your responsibility or right to tell others.

 By assuming people are heterosexual, it can make it difficult for people to talk about their sexuality or partners if they are not heterosexual or out about their sexuality.
 By rephrasing questions, for example ‘are you seeing someone’ rather than ‘do you have a boyfriend/girlfriend?’ or words such as ‘partner’ and ‘other half’ can show people that you are open and accepting, it allows LGB people, should they wish, to feel comfortable speaking about their sexuality and partners and avoid awkward explanations and discussion.

 Confront your own views and opinions

-Addressing and reflecting on stereotypes, homophobia and prejudice, though sometimes may be uncomfortable, can help you to understand common issues affecting LGB&T people and will also help you to be a great ally and friend.
+Addressing and reflecting on stereotypes, homophobia, biphobia, transphobia and prejudice, though sometimes may be uncomfortable, can help you to understand common issues affecting LGB&T people and perhaps highlight things you can do differently to become a great ally and friend.